cjlyons/dnd-players/2024_rules/Character_Examples/DnD_2024_PC_Barbarian_Male.md

 clashed, where adventurers sought glory, and where battle was never far away.
 His fate lay beyond the mountains.

+### **Family and Mentors**

+The **Stonefury bloodline** is ancient among the Skybreaker Clan, known for producing **some of the strongest warriors** in the tribe’s history.
+Garruk’s family has always been at the **forefront of the clan’s battles**—guarding the mountain passes from orc raiders, hunting wyverns, and wrestling giants into submission.

+- **Father: Thragar Stonefury** (Deceased) – A legendary warrior who **fell in battle against a fire giant**, refusing to retreat even when the odds were impossible.
+His legend still looms over Garruk, as he strives to **live up to his father’s name**.
+- **Mother: Othara Stormbrow** – A **proud, battle-scarred warrior**, still alive, serving as an elder of the clan.
+She believes in **teaching through hardship**—when Garruk was young, she would make him run barefoot through the snow to build endurance.
+- **Younger Brother: Brakka Stonefury** – Hot-headed and **desperate to prove himself**, Brakka resents Garruk’s success and seeks to **surpass him someday**.
+A potential rival, or a future ally in need.
+- **Mentor: Elder Karvok the Unbowed** – A **grizzled veteran and clan chieftain**, Karvok trained Garruk in **battle tactics, endurance, and leadership**.
+He taught him that **true strength is not just power, but the will to stand unyielding even when the world breaks around you**.

+### **Important People and Concepts**

+- **The Skybreaker Clan** – Even though he left, Garruk **still considers them his people**, and he would return if they ever truly needed him.
+- **His Father’s Legacy** – Garruk carries **his father’s old warbelt**, a heavy, rune-etched leather belt that Thragar wore into every battle.
+It serves as a constant reminder of the strength he must uphold.
+- **Rivalry with Brakka** – His younger brother **wants to prove he is stronger**, and one day their paths may cross again—whether as allies or as foes.
+- **A Worthy Adversary** – Garruk **lives for the challenge of battle**, and he **respects only those who prove themselves through strength and perseverance**.
+- **His Own Honor** – Though not bound by city laws, Garruk follows **his own strict warrior code**—his **word is his bond**, and he does not break a sworn promise.

 ### **Arrival in Greyhawk**

 The transition from tribal warrior to city dweller was no easy feat.